By: Ronnie Brown on June 17th, 2022

 That said, this standard has set four grades of wire mesh on the foundation of the specific wire diameters of certain mesh designations.

-Test the Integrity of Your Wire Mesh To Validate the Performance of Your Mesh
+Test the Integrity of Your Wire Mesh To Validate Its Performance

 Wire mesh standards are regulations and guidelines put in place to control how wire mesh is woven and utilized throughout dozens of industries.
-As the industry your organization falls within will determine what standards your mesh must adhere to.
+The industry your organization falls within will determine what standards your mesh must adhere to.

 Having been a prominent leader in the wire mesh industry for over 140 years, W.S.
-Tyer wants you to feel supported and help you remove the roadblocks that prevent you from achieving efficient results.
+Tyer strives to support customers like you by helping you remove the roadblocks that prevent you from achieving efficient results.

 To help, we wrote the following article to shed light on what bubble point testing and glass bead testing consist of, as well as how they compare: